Intracranial hemorrhage: Diagnosis

+An axial non-contrast CT (NCCT) brain scan, a frontline neuroimaging modality utilized for the rapid assessment and triage of acute intracranial hemorrhage and head injuries.

 An acute bleed into a long-standing cystic mass within the brain.
 Arrow points to bleeding and mass.

 A non-contrast CT scan (computed tomography) of the brain is commonly used as the initial imaging modality in suspected cases of intracranial hemorrhage.
 CT is preferred in emergency settings due to its speed, availability, and high sensitivity for detecting acute brain injuries, enabling rapid triage and surgical decision-making.
 Examples of brain diseases that require urgent intervention are: large-volume hemorrhage, brain herniation, and cerebral infarction.
 Additional advantages of CT imaging include its effectiveness in detecting bony fractures, vascular injuries, and cerebrospinal fluid (CSF) leaks.

 Despite its advantages, MRI (magnetic resonance imaging) has higher sensitivity than CT scan for the detection of epidural hemorrhage, subdural hemorrhage, subarachnoid hemorrhage, non hemorrhagic contusions in the cortex, hemorrhagic parenchymal contusions, brainstem injuries, and white matter axonal injuries.
 MRI is typically used when a patient continues to display neurological symptoms despite a normal CT scan.
 However, the use of MRI is limited by safety concerns regarding metallic foreign bodies, longer imaging times, and higher sensitivity to motion, reducing availability, and increased cost.

 A swirl sign on CT imaging— representing areas of low density with surrounding areas of high density— suggest active intracranial bleeding.
 The presence of this sign is associated with an increase in risk of death within one month and a poor functional prognosis at three months among survivors.

 Traumatic

+Cerebral hemorrhage with ventricular flooding in 1912 (Sorbonne University).

 Intracranial hemorrhages are broadly classified into intra-axial and extra-axial types, based on the location of the bleeding relative to the brain tissue.

 Intra-axial hemorrhage refers to bleeding that occurs within the brain parenchyma or ventricular system.
 This category includes intraparenchymal hemorrhage, which involves bleeding directly into the brain tissue, and intraventricular hemorrhage, which involves bleeding into the brain’s ventricular system—commonly observed in premature infants.
 Intra-axial hemorrhages are generally associated with a poorer prognosis and are more challenging to manage than extra-axial hemorrhages.
 Traumatic forms of intra-axial hemorrhage include hemorrhagic parenchymal contusions and cerebral microhemorrhages.

 Extra-axial hemorrhage occurs within the cranial vault but outside the brain tissue.
 It encompasses three main subtypes: epidural hematoma, subdural hematoma, and subarachnoid hemorrhage, each defined by the specific meningeal compartment in which the bleeding occurs.